 The headquarters school now resides in Manhattan Chinatown and although Sifu Shum is retired he still goes once a week to oversee and teach at the school.

 In 1996 Grandmaster Shum appointed Sifu Gregory Vasilakis as Master Instructor and head of the Ying Jow Pai European Headquarters for teaching Eagle Claw Kung Fu and Wu Style Tai Chi Chuan. http://www.yingjowpai.gr

 In 2009 Grandmaster Leung Shum appointed six 1st generation disciples to develop the future and preserve the essence of Shum's Ying Jow Pai and Wu style Tai Chi Chuan.
-Ghee Tsang, Cecil Jordan, Benson Lee, Frank Marrero, Julio Perez and Lenny Aaron.
+Headed by Ghee Tsang, with Cecil Jordan, Benson Lee, Frank Marrero, Julio Perez and Lenny Aaron.